Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Theoretical Analysis

 \begin{definition}[Connected component] Let $G=(V,E)$ be a simple undirected graph.
 A nonempty subset $C \subseteq V$ is called a \emph{connected component} of $G$ if \begin{itemize} \item for any $u,v\in C$, there exists a path in $G$ from $u$ to $v$ (so the induced subgraph on $C$ is connected); \item $C$ is maximal with respect to this property: if $C\subseteq C'\subseteq V$ and the induced subgraph on $C'$ is connected, then $C'=C$. \end{itemize} The connected components of $G$ form a partition of $V$.
 We say that $G$ is \emph{disconnected} if it has at least two distinct connected components. \end{definition}

 For a given simple undirected graph $G$, we define a sparse matrix associated with the connectivity of $G$.
-Here, $M_N(\R)$ denotes the ring of $N\times N$ matrices over $\R$ and $\mathrm{GL}_N(\R)$ for the group of invertible matrices with respect to the matrix multiplication.
+Here, $\mathrm{GL}_N(\R)$ denotes the group of invertible matrices over $\R$ with respect to the matrix multiplication.

 \begin{definition} Let $G = (V,E)$ be the simple undirected graph with $|V|=N$.
 A matrix $W = (w_{ij}) \in M_{N}(\R)$ is called \emph{$G$-sparse} if the following hold: \begin{itemize} \item For each $i$, the diagonal entry $w_{ii}$ can be nonzero. \item For $i\neq j$, the entries $w_{ij}$ and $w_{ji}$ can be nonzero only if $\{i,j\}\in E$. \end{itemize} \end{definition}